 The global spread of the coronavirus is resulting in simultaneous supply and demand shocks.
-We expect these shocks to materially slow economic activity, particularly in the first half of this year.
+We expect these shocks to significantly slow economic activity.
 The full extent of the economic costs will be unclear for some time.
 Fear of contagion will dampen consumer and business activity.
-The longer it takes for households and businesses to resume normal activity, the greater the economic impact.
+The longer it takes for households and businesses to resume normal activity, the greater the economic impact will be.
 Fiscal and monetary policy measures will likely help limit the damage in individual economies.
-Policy announcements from fiscal authorities, central banks and international organizations so far suggest that policy response is likely to be strong in affected countries.
-The coronavirus outbreak will have a direct negative impact on the asset quality and profitability of banks, in some cases in a pronounced manner, for example for undiversified banks with material exposure to high-risk sectors and small and medium-sized enterprises.
+Policy announcements from fiscal authorities, central banks and international organizations so far suggest that the policy response is likely to be strong in affected countries.
+The coronavirus pandemic will have a direct negative impact on the asset quality and profitability of banks.

-In Morocco, we expect the global coronavirus pandemic to negatively impact economic growth through lower activity in the confidence-sensitive tourism sector, and through lower exports to Europe, where the cyclical automotive industry has been particularly hard hit.
+In Morocco, we expect the pandemic to limit economic growth through lower activity in the confidence-sensitive tourism sector, and lower exports to Europe, where the cyclical automotive industry has been particularly hit severely.
 This will be partially offset by lower energy import prices, given that Morocco is an oil importer.
-The government's early and comprehensive response will support the economic recovery in the aftermath of the crisis.
-However, depending on the duration of the crisis, the downside risks to our current 2.0% real GDP growth forecast for 2020 (from 2.4% in 2019) are increasing, reflecting both the coronavirus shock and continued dry weather conditions partially mitigated by the benefits of the reduction in oil price.
+The government's early and comprehensive response will limit the spread of the virus and support the economic recovery in the aftermath of the crisis.
+We forecast real GDP to contract by 5.0% in 2020 (compared with 2.4% growth in 2019), reflecting that both the pandemic-induced shock and continued dry weather conditions offset the benefits of the reduction in oil price.

-On 30 March, Morocco's (Ba1 stable) central bank announced measures to reduce the adverse effects of the coronavirus pandemic on the economy and banks.
+On 30 March, Morocco's central bank announced measures to reduce the adverse effects of the coronavirus pandemic on the economy and banks.
 We expect the measures, if implemented at their full scale, to triple the refinancing capacity of banks at the central bank and support the liquidity of Moroccan banks.
 The central bank's measures will provide banks with easier and wider access to funding so that they can meet cash calls from affected borrowers.
-See Moroccan central bank's measures will soften coronavirus'negative effects on banks.
+See Moroccan central bank's measures will soften coronavirus' negative effects on banks.